Black Friday special: save 40% off Paired Premium! Claim offer

 • What are examples of avoidant attachment in adults?

 Avoidant behavior can manifest in many different ways, such as aloofness, emotional distance, withdrawal, and coldness which looks like a lack of interest.
 From an avoidant's perspective, they may appreciate these behaviors as protective of themselves, seeing nothing wrong with these tendencies, only viewing them as indicators of their own self-sufficiency and independence.
-“When a partner shares their struggles with the avoidant behaviors, it is helpful if the couples discuss ways to create safe and healthy opportunities for connection,” says Moraya Seeger DeGeare, a licensed marriage and family therapist and In-House Expert at Paired.
+“When a partner shares their struggles with the avoidant behaviors, it is helpful if the couples discuss ways to create safe and healthy opportunities for connection,” says Moraya Seeger DeGeare, a licensed marriage and family therapist.
 “The same in not knowing how to organically turn for connection can be overwhelming for some to move past.”

 4.7